 In 2012, the Professional Referee Organization was incorporated and given the mandate to deliver the professional soccer referee program in the US.

-The NWSL had eight teams in their inaugural season in 2013 and this season, there will be nine.
+The NWSL had eight teams in their inaugural season in 2013 and this season, there will be 10.
 Those three competitions will play more than 1,100 regular-season games this year – all of which will need officiating.

 With further franchises joining the leagues as they continue to expand, the requirements to support the continued growth of soccer are increasing exponentially, and the efforts of PRO to identify and develop future officials is critical for the sustainability of these competitions.
 The responsibility to recruit and grow the next generation of officials now falls under the jurisdiction of PRO2.